GabrieleGiuseppini/Floating-Sandbox/README.md

 - Gravity and buoyance forces, proportional to the mass and "wetness" of the points
 - Forces deriving from the interactions with the user, who can apply radial or angular forces, generate explosions, and so on

-Water that enters the body moves following gravitation and pressure gradients, and it adds to the mass of each "wet" point rendering parts of the body heavier.
+Water that enters the body moves following gravity and pressure gradients, and it adds to the mass of each "wet" point rendering parts of the body heavier.

 Bodies are loaded from *png* images; each pixel in the image becomes a point in the simulated world, and springs connect each point to all of its neighbours.
 The color of the pixel in the original image determines the material of the corresponding point, based on a dictionary containing tens of materials; the material of a point in turn determines the physical properties of the point (e.g. mass, water permeability, electrical conductivity) and of the springs attached to it (e.g. stiffness, strength).